News Broadcasting: Sale of UTV to ITV plc

-Financial Results
+Financial results

 In May 2019, it was reported that Wireless Radio (ROI) Ltd last year recorded pre-tax losses of €2.23m and this followed pre-tax losses of €4.33m for the preceding 18 months.

+In March 2025, Wireless Ireland and its sales house UrbanMedia rebranded to Onic with the company launching 10 new digital radio services on DAB+ across the Leinster area and online.

 Operations

-The company splits its operations into three divisions, Radio GB, Radio Ireland and Digital.
+The company splits its operations into three divisions, Radio GB, Onic and Digital.

 Radio GB

 Formed from the original Wireless Group purchase, the division has its origins from Talk Radio, the owner of the station of the same name, later renamed Talksport in 2000.
-A consortium including MVI, News International, Radio Investments and LMC Radio, headed by chief executive Kelvin MacKenzie, under the name TalkCo, purchased the group in 1998 for £15.5m.
+A consortium including MVI, News International, Radio Investments and LMC Radio, headed by chief executive Kelvin MacKenzie, under the name TalkCo, purchased the group in 1998 for £15.5m and was subsequently renamed The Wireless Group in 1999.
 The company expanded when it purchased The Radio Partnership in 1999, gaining control of its nine local commercial stations and becoming the fifth largest radio company in the UK.

+The Wireless Group was a founding member of Switchdigital, a network of DAB multiplexes which, as of 2025, includes the regional ensemble for Central Scotland and local ensembles in London and Aberdeen.

 On 8 February 2019, it was announced that the local stations would be sold to Bauer Radio.